codatio/codat-docs/docs/bank-feeds/setup.md

 ## Webhooks

 Codat supports a range of [webhook events](/using-the-api/webhooks/event-types) to help you manage your data pipelines.
-In the <a href="https://app.codat.io" target="_blank">Codat Portal</a>, navigate to **Settings > Webhooks > Configure consumer** and click **Add endpoint** to set up an endpoint to listen to the following event type and get the most out of Bank Feeds API:
+In the <a href="https://app.codat.io" target="_blank">Codat Portal</a>, navigate to **Settings > Webhooks > Configure consumer** and click **Add endpoint** to set up an endpoint to listen to the following event type and get the most out of Bank Feeds:

 - [PushOperationStatusChanged](/using-the-api/webhooks/event-types)